boderg/the-bread-shed/README.md

 | Tablet | ![screenshot](documentation/wireframes/tablet-offcanvas-navbar.png) |
 | Desktop | ![screenshot](documentation/wireframes/desktop-offcanvas-navbar.png) |

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Repeat for any addition wireframe pages you have.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Features

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️